 If you do not have the luxury of buying land for its full price in cash, obtaining a land loan through a lending institution is one option available to you.
 However, land loans can require a down payment as high as 50 percent.
 To take out a land loan without putting any money down, participate in a loan program that provides 100 percent financing, or negotiate terms with your seller or lender that replaces or eliminates the down payment.
+Take a look at the different options you have and the pros and cons involved with them.

 Buying Land With a Loan